-Connexis, who are responsible for electricity supply industry training, estimate that around 43 new electrical engineering technicians are required each year; however, in recent years only about 14 people are completing training.
+Connexis, the organisation responsible for electricity supply industry training, estimate that around 43 new electrical engineering technicians are required each year.
+However, in recent years only about 14 people have completed the necessary training yearly.

 Government looking to attract electrical engineering technicians

 Infrastructure investment creates more jobs for electrical engineering technicians

 Demand for electrical engineering technicians has grown with increased government spending on the upgrading and replacement of the national grid (the network that distributes electricity around New Zealand).